Joseph Kittinger: Legacy

 In 1997, Kittinger was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 On January 23, 2007, the Civil Air Patrol honored Kittinger by renaming the Texas CAP wing's TX-352 Squadron after him.
 Texas Governor Rick Perry cited Kittinger's work, as did the Texas state senate with a special resolution presented during the dedication ceremony attended by Kittinger and his wife, Sherry.
 The Colonel Joseph W. Kittinger Phantom Senior Squadron of CAP's Texas Wing is based at the former Bergstrom AFB, the site of Kittinger's last active duty assignment in the Air Force and which is now the Austin-Bergstrom International Airport.

-In Season Two, Episode 10 of British teen drama Skins, Kittinger is mentioned by Jal in her speech at Chris' funeral, saying "Captain Joe ascended 32 kilometres into the stratosphere.
-And then, armed only with a parachute, he jumped out. [...]
-It had never been done before, and it's never been done since.
-He did it just because he could.
-And that's why Chris loved him."

 Kittinger was honored at a 2009 ceremony in Caribou, Maine, the launch point for his 1984 solo trans-Atlantic balloon flight.
 He also served as the guest of honor at the community's sesquicentennial celebration.

 On February 20, 2013, Kittinger visited his alma mater, the University of Florida, and spoke to over 400 students and faculty about his role in the Red Bull Stratos and Excelsior III.
 The event took place during the UF Engineers Week, and it was made possible due to the efforts of the UF American Institute of Aeronautics and Astronautics, UF's Air Force ROTC Detachment 150, and the UF College of Engineering.

+In November 2023, Kittinger was posthumously inducted into the Florida Veterans Hall of Fame in Tallahassee, Florida.

+In April 2025, the U.S. Post Office in Casselberry, Florida was renamed the Colonel Joseph W. Kittinger II Post Office Building.